shorvat/php-playground-on-aws/README.md

 ```
 /home/ec2-user/php-8-bin/php -v
 ```
-Step 5: Among other shared libraries PHP also need ```libcrypt.so.1``` to be able to run.
+Step 5: Among other shared libraries PHP also needs ```libcrypt.so.1``` to be able to run.
 This particular library is missing in AWS Lambda ```nodejs12.x``` runtime so we need to include it in our final lambda package.
 ```
 cp /lib64/libcrypt.so.1 /home/ec2-user/php-8-bin/lib/libcrypt.so.1
 ```